teradaangelina879/qortal/Q-Apps.md

 To update a resource, it can be overwritten by publishing with the same `name`, `service`, and `identifier` combination.
 Note that the authenticated account must currently own the name in order to publish an update.

+## Routing

+If a non-existent `filepath` is accessed, the default behaviour of QDN is to return a `404: File not found` error.
+This includes anything published using the `WEBSITE` service.

+However, routing is handled differently for anything published using the `APP` service.

+For apps, QDN automatically sends all unhandled requests to the index file (generally index.html).
+This allows the app to use custom routing, as it is able to listen on any path.
+If a file exists at a path, the file itself will be served, and so the request won't be sent to the index file.

+It's recommended that all apps return a 404 page if a request isn't able to be routed.

 # Section 1: Simple links and image loading via HTML